Skip to content

 Hidden Costs Most Quotes Don't Mention

-• Third-party tooling — authentication providers, email delivery, analytics, error monitoring.
-Individually cheap, collectively a real monthly line item.
+• Third-party tooling — authentication providers ($100–$500/mo), email delivery ($20–$300/mo), analytics ($50–$500/mo), error monitoring ($30–$200/mo).
+Individually cheap, collectively $200–$1,500+ per month.

 • Annual maintenance — typically 15–25% of your original build cost, every year, for bug fixes, dependency updates, and security patches.

-• Infrastructure scaling costs — your hosting bill at 100 users looks nothing like your bill at 10,000.
+• Infrastructure scaling costs — your hosting bill at 100 users ($50–$200/mo) looks nothing like your bill at 10,000 users ($1,000–$5,000+/mo).

 • Design costs for the interface being the product — if your product's UI is the differentiator (a workflow tool, a design tool), budget meaningfully more for design than a standard CRUD dashboard needs.
+Expect design to consume 20–25% of the budget instead of the standard 12–18%.

 Best Practices for Controlling Cost Without Cutting Corners